 7.1.2.
 List of Papers¶

 The papers in the list below are grouped according to their sub-area within PLDI research field.
-Make sure to indicate your choice of the paper on Canvas by assigning yourself to the corresponding one-person team.
+Make sure to indicate your choice of the paper in a Google spreadsheet.
 Please, do it ASAP, otherwise your preferred paper might be taken by someone else.

 You may change your selected paper until the final deadline.
-You may also swap papers with someone else by changing your corresponding teams on Canvas.
+You may also swap papers with someone else by changing your preferences in the shared spreadsheet.